breast asymmetry correction uk uneven breasts scaled

 Generally, patients take 1-2 weeks off work to recover but full aftercare information specific to each procedure can be found on the relevant treatment pages.

-All patients will be required to attend a 1 week follow-up appointment with our nursing team to ensure you are healing well and they will perform a dressing change.
+All patients will be required to attend a 1 week follow-up appointment with our nursing team to ensure they are healing well and they will perform a dressing change.

 The Private Clinic have collaborated with Chrysalis Finance to offer 0% finance for our patients.*